Value Adjustment Board

 - Dates not available for hearing

-- Hard copies of exhibits or attachments to petitions will not be returned and must be identified with the property's parcel number and owner of record.
+- Hard copies of exhibits or attachments to petitions will not be returned and should be identified with the property's parcel number and owner of record.
 Subsequent evidence exchange, if any, is handled directly with the Property Appraiser.
 An exception is made if the petitioner does not plan to be present at the hearing.
 In those instances only, the petitioner needs to submit evidence to the Clerk.
 (Refer to "Hearing Information and Reschedule Requests" below for additional information regarding evidence exchange.)

 - When a petition that involves multiple parcels is filed, Fla.
 Stat. § 194.011(3)(e)(f) provides for the petition to include a determination from the property appraiser that the parcels are substantially similar.
 If this determination is not included with the petition, the filing fee will be $15 per parcel.
-If the determination is included with the petition, the filing fee is $15 for the first parcel and $5 for each parcel therafter.
+If the determination is included with the petition, the filing fee is $15 for the first parcel and $5 for each parcel thereafter.
 (Refer to Department of Revenue Property Tax Oversight Bulletin PTO 10-26 for additional information.)
 Petitioners are strongly encouraged to obtain this determination prior to submitting a single, joint petition by completing Form DR486MU and then contacting the Property Appraiser’s Office to receive a final determination on whether or not these parcels meet the statutory criteria that allows them to be filed as multiple parcels on one petition.
 The Property Appraiser’s Office mailing address is 315 S. Calhoun Street, 3rd Floor, Tallahassee, FL 32301.
-To submit your list electronically contact the Property Appraiser’s Office for an e-mail address (850-488-6102).
+To submit your list electronically contact the Property Appraiser’s Office for an e-mail address (850-606-6200).
 After receiving the property appraiser’s determination that the parcels are substantially similar in nature, file the single, joint petition with the Value Adjustment Board.
 Complete Form DR-486 for each group of parcels, as determined by the Property Appraiser, with a completed Form DR-486MU that has been signed by a Property Appraiser’s Office staff member.
 NOTE: Condominiums, cooperative, or homeowners’ associations, as agents, should attach a copy of the Board of Administration or Directors’ Resolution authorizing this filing.
 The Property Appraiser’s Office staff will not file petitions on a petitioner’s behalf.

 THREE WAYS TO FILE